30JUN

 • Reporting standards: Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-• Originality and Plagiarism: The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+• Originality and Plagiarism: The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
 Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
+The Journal has a strict policy against plagiarism.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.

 • Multiple, Redundant, or Concurrent Publication: An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.